datacarpentry/semester-biology/exercises/Strings-3-R.md

 letter) of the Genus name should be capitalized, and the species name should appear in all lower case letters when input.

-This allometric approach is regularly used to estimate the mass of dinosaurs since we cannot typically weigh something that is only preserved as bones.
+An allometric approach is regularly used to estimate the mass of dinosaurs since we cannot typically weigh something that is only preserved as bones.
 I'll be testing your script using the length of a [Spinosaurus](http://en.wikipedia.org/wiki/Spinosaurus) (*Spinosaurus